RyokoNod/sdm-asian-elephants/README.md

 This is the project that corresponds the manuscript authored by Ryoko Noda, Michael F. Mechenich, Juha Saarinen, Aki Vehtari, and Indrė Žliobaitė, submitted to Ecological Informatics and waiting for review.
 The project uses non-Bayesian and Bayesian species distribution models to find candidate areas for rewilding for Asian elephants (*Elephas Maximus*) that would remain habitable for them until 2070.
 It originally used to be my (Ryoko's) master thesis project at Aalto University.

-The original thesis can be found [here](https://github.com/RyokoNod/sdm-asian-elephants/blob/main/manuscripts/thesis_aalto_2022.pdf) and the article submitted to Ecological Informatics can be found [here](https://github.com/RyokoNod/sdm-asian-elephants/blob/main/manuscripts/manuscript_under_submission.pdf).
+The original thesis can be found [here](https://github.com/RyokoNod/sdm-asian-elephants/blob/main/manuscripts/thesis_aalto_2022.pdf) and the manuscripts submitted to Ecological Informatics can be found [here](https://github.com/RyokoNod/sdm-asian-elephants/blob/main/manuscripts/manuscript_under_submission.pdf).

 <img src="https://github.com/RyokoNod/sdm-asian-elephants/blob/main/images/mind-map-small.jpg" width=600>